Their silence keeps me sleepless for I know

 And watched them plunging down in death’s ballet

-Kept reaching to extend its fatal fall.
+Kept reaching to extend its lethal grasp.

 The harp strung bridge held up ten thousand souls